 This elective course aims to provide a global health experience to student pharmacists interested in learning about the pharmacy profession in countries outside of the USA.
 The course is offered during summer months of the P1 and P2 years and depends on availability of the international sites at the time of application.
 The total duration of the course will be 4 weeks of which 1-week accounts for travel back and forth from the international destination and also for report writing.
 The remaining 3 weeks will focus on spending time at the campus of our affiliate host institutions and visits to hospital pharmacies and pharmaceutical industries or as planned by the host institution.
 Current memorandums of understanding exist with institutions in China, Japan, Korea and Thailand.
 While there will be no tuition fee for participating in this elective course (provided it is within the credit limits as designated by the College), there will be costs pertaining to visa, travel, lodging and food which will be the responsibility of the student.
-Student pharmacists interested in this elective course can request estimated costs for the trip from the facilitator prior to registering for this elective.
+Student pharmacists interested in this elective course can request estimated costs for the trip from the facilitator.
+A waiver form will need to be signed prior to travel.
+Please note student pharmacists must enquire with the facilitator prior to registering for this elective.
 Open to year 1 and year 2 PharmD students only.
 See registration notification for capacity, course dates/times.